-Teak/oily woods: Wipe with acetone 15 minutes before coating.
+Teak/oily woods: Wipe with acetone 15 minutes before coating with epoxy.
 Solvent removes the oil at the surface and allows the epoxy to penetrate.
 Be sure solvent has evaporated before coating.
 G/flex Epoxy is optimum for use with oily wood species.

-Porous woods: No special preparation needed.
+Porous woods: No special preparation needed before applying epoxy.
 If surface is burnished, possibly by dull planer or saw blades, sand with 80-grit paper to open pores.
 Remove dust.

 Polyester: (fiberglass)-Clean contamination with a silicone and wax remover such as DuPont Prep-Sol™ 3919S.
-Sand with 80-grit paper to a dull finish.
+Sand with 80-grit paper to a dull finish, then apply epoxy.

 Plastics: Adhesion with epoxy varies.
 G/flex epoxy is the optimum choice for bonding plastics.
 Hard, rigid plastics such as PVC, ABS and styrene achieve better adhesion with good surface preparation and an adequate bonding area.
 After sanding, flame oxidizing (by quickly passing propane torch over the surface without melting the plastic) can improve epoxy bonding in some plastics.
 It’s a good idea to conduct an adhesion test on a plastic that you are uncertain about.